-Because the trapped are disabled, this context is useful for applications that prefer to have result value of :const:`NaN` or :const:`Infinity` instead of raising exceptions.
+Because the traps are disabled, this context is useful for applications that prefer to have result value of :const:`NaN` or :const:`Infinity` instead of raising exceptions.
 This allows an application to complete a run in the presence of conditions that would otherwise halt the program.

 This context is used by the :class:`Context` constructor as a prototype for new contexts.
-Changing a field (such a precision) has the effect of changing the default for new contexts creating by the :class:`Context` constructor.
+Changing a field (such a precision) has the effect of changing the default for new contexts created by the :class:`Context` constructor.

 This context is most useful in multi-threaded environments.
 Changing one of the fields before threads are started has the effect of setting system-wide defaults.
 Changing the fields after threads have started is not recommended as it would require thread synchronization to prevent race conditions.